microsoft/font-tools/EgyptianOpenType/eot.md

  - Glass, Hafemann, Nederhof, Polis, Richmond, Rosmorduc and Schweitzer.
 2017.
 “A method for encoding Egyptian quadrats in Unicode.” *Unicode Document Register for 2017*.
 [L2/17-112R](https://www.unicode.org/L2/L2017/17112r-quadrat-encoding.pdf).
  - Glass, Grotenhuis, Nederhof, Polis, Rosmorduc, and Werning.
 2021.
 “Additional control characters for Ancient Egyptian hieroglyphic texts.” *Unicode Document Register for 2021*.
 [L2/21-208](https://www.unicode.org/L2/L2021/21208-egyptian-ctrl.pdf).

+## OpenType strategy
+This project generates OpenType tables for a suitable font that acheives arbitrary block formation of Egyptian Hieroglyphs using the following strategy:

+1. Substitue any ligature glyphs.
+Conventionally, the project users the &lt;haln&gt; feature to group lookups for this step.
+2. Analyze the format controls and define the block structure using invisible glyphs as markers.
+The &lt;pres&gt; feature is used to group lookups for this step.
+3. Determine the size of the outer, level 0, structure and areas to host glyphs.
+The &lt;rlig&gt; feature is used to group lookups for this step.
+4. Determine the size of the intermediate, level 1, structure and areas to host glyphs.
+The &lt;blws&gt; feature is used to group lookups for this step.
+5. Determine the size of the inner, level 2, structure and areas to host glyphs.
+The &lt;abvs&gt; feature is used to group lookups for this step.
+6. Select the appropriate base glyph for the size and context.
+Also, select the largest available glyph that can fit in its hosting area.
+The &lt;psts&gt; feature is used to group lookups for this step.
+7. Do any required structural and glyph adjustments for Right-to-Left, Vertical and Hieratic text.
+8. Place an intial anchor on each base glyph.
+The &lt;mark&gt; feature is used to group lookups for this step.
+9. Build up the block structure and place the sized hieroglyphs.
+The &lt;mkmk&gt; feature is used to group lookups for this step.
+10. The &lt;dist&gt; feature is used interspersed with &lt;mkmk&gt; feature to offset specific signs.

 ## Files
 The project consists of the following core files: